spryker/documentation/202001.0/a7d17a00-849a-4a0d-bc9b-b40c6d1bcbbc.md

-Spryk is a code generation tool for Spryker OS that ships as a part of the SDK product.
+The Spryk Code Generator is a tool developed to ease the process of generating pieces of code on core and project level.
+Furthermore, it links individual code generation definitions into specific scenarios you need on a daily basis.

 To follow the Spryker's clean and complex architecture, you may need to write a lot of repetitive, boilerplate code.
 To avoid that tedious work, you can use Spryk, which will automatically generate and modify the required files according to the specified definitions.
 The definitions are implemented as a set of templates with placeholders to fill out during the execution of the tool, and small pieces of code that are created or modified for each specific definition.
 The generated code is available for further modification by a developer.